titu1994/Neural-Style-Transfer/README.md

 # Issues
 - Due to usage of content image as initial image, output depends heavily on parameter tuning. <br> Test to see if the image is appropriate in the first 10 epochs, and if it is correct, increase the number of iterations to smoothen and improve the quality of the output.
-- Generated image is seen to be visually better if a small image size is used.
+- Generated image is seen to be visually better if a small image size (small gram matrix size) is used.
 - Due to small gram sizes, the output image is usually small.
 <br> To correct this, use the implementations of this paper "Image Super-Resolution Using Deep Convolutional Networks" http://arxiv.org/abs/1501.00092 to upscale the images with minimal loss.
-<br> <br> <br> Some implementations of the above paper for Windows : https://github.com/tanakamura/waifu2x-converter-cpp
+<br> Some implementations of the above paper for Windows : https://github.com/tanakamura/waifu2x-converter-cpp <br>
+- Implementation of Markov Random Field Regularization and Patch Match algorithm are currently being tested.
+MRFNetwork.py contains the basic code, which need to be integrated to use MRF and Patch Match as in Image Analogies paper <a href="http://arxiv.org/abs/1601.04589"> Combining Markov Random Fields and Convolutional Neural Networks for Image Synthesis </a>